Emojigit/easy_talk/README.md

 # easy_talk
-a Instant messaging engine that easy to use and install
+an Instant messaging engine that easy to use and install